2013 Wisconsin Badgers football team: Indiana

 Wisconsin started the half with the ball and a big 61-yard completion to TE Jacob Pedersen from QB Joel Stave would get the Badgers down to the Hoosiers 2-yard line.
 Wisconsin was unable to get the ball into the endzone and they would have to settle for a 26-yard field goal by Jack Russell.
-Indiana then put together their best drive of the game, a 14 play, 70 yard drive but were unable to get into the endzone so they were forced to kick a 23-yard field goal.
+Indiana then put together their best drive of the game, a 14 play, 70-yard drive but were unable to get into the endzone so they were forced to kick a 23-yard field goal.
 Once again both team exchanged punts.
 The Badgers got the ball back with less than a minute left in the third quarter.
 On the second play of the drive, Jared Abbrederis took a jet sweep handoff and ran 49 yards for his second rushing touchdown of the game.
 The Badgers led 37–3 by the end of the third quarter.
-A three–and–out for the Hooisers would then lead to another scoring drive for the Badgers, a 19-yard touchdown run by RB Corey Clement.
+A three–and–out for the Hoosiers would then lead to another scoring drive for the Badgers, a 19-yard touchdown run by RB Corey Clement.
 Indiana's next drive would again stall right at midfield so they punted the ball back to Wisconsin.
 The Badgers started the drive at their own 17-yard line and they would use 9 plays (all running plays) to go 83 yards and score on a 21-yard touchdown run by Corey Clement.
 The Hoosier got the ball with less than two minutes left in the game.
 They ran the ball four times as time expired.
 Badgers would win 51–3.